 Choosing the Right Solution Is Critical For Compliance and Beyond

 As due diligence laws have proliferated, so too have compliance solutions.
 But not all are created equally.
-Companies should be wary of relying on outdated self-declaration or SAQ approaches – whether internally driven or outsourced – as they lack the rigor and supply chain-wide risk visibility regulators are expecting.
-These one-dimensional approaches often create redundant work for suppliers without providing the insights or guidance they need to actually improve their sustainability practices.
+Procurement teams often are still acquiring the ESG knowledge and skills, and must carefully select their tools and data providers to ensure they meet the rigor and supply chain-wide risk visibility regulators are expecting.
+“Disclosure only” approaches (e.g. asking every supplier to fill a questionnaire without any analysis or feedback) can create redundant work for suppliers without providing the insights or guidance your team needs for decisions, or that suppliers need to actually improve their sustainability practices.
 To mitigate risk and prevent negative impacts in your supply chain over the long term, you need fast and broad insights that enable you to prioritize supplier engagement and targeted solutions that help your suppliers improve their practices as easily and effectively as possible.
 EcoVadis is uniquely equipped to help you do this.

-Beyond this, forward-looking companies should keep the bigger picture in mind: Compliance alone is not enough in the face of supply chain instability and an accelerating climate crisis.
+Many companies will be subject to multiple laws.
+This will demand proactive resilience-building.
+And keeping the bigger picture in mind, compliance alone is not enough in the face of supply chain instability and an accelerating climate crisis.
 Companies need to ensure that, on top of meeting compliance requirements, they are making meaningful progress on their sustainability goals – from diversity and equity commitments to net-zero targets – and helping their suppliers do the same.
-Ultimately, choosing the right solution will enable your company to not only avoid the increasingly severe consequences of non-compliance but reap the rewards of investing in a more sustainable supply chain.
+Ultimately, choosing the right solution based on the essential criteria will enable your company to not only avoid the increasingly severe consequences of non-compliance but reap the rewards of building a more sustainable supply chain.